 The worldwide rise in body weight is a serious problem that will have an increasingly negative effect on public health and will greatly increase the burden of weight-associated diseases if it is not urgently tackled.
 This rise is seen across all ages and cultures but the rapid rise in childhood obesity is particularly alarming.
 The cause of the problem is that too many people are in positive energy balance (consuming more calories than are expended) on too many days.
 Energy expenditure has been decreasing with increasingly sedentary occupations and leisure time.
 The more influential of the two sides of the energy balance equation is debatable, but attempts to impose large-scale change in the eating habits across entire populations and different cultures in pursuit of better health are likely to fail.
 Some individuals may be persuaded to restrict their caloric consumption in the short term but are unlikely to sustain it, especially at low levels of energy expenditure.
 Increasing energy expenditure therefore is key.
 Without such activity, attempts at reducing caloric intake are unlikely to be effective.
-The Agita programme is one example of an initiative that has successfully shown that populations can adopt small changes in activity in their daily lives to offset weight gain.
+The Agita program is one example of an initiative that has successfully shown that populations can adopt small changes in activity in their daily lives to offset weight gain.
 This initiative that has expanded widely from its origins in São Paulo encourages participants to both initiate and maintain this activity.
-It is therefore vital that such programmes are vigorously implemented throughout the world to avoid the looming crisis of obesity and associated disease. ■ This article was originally published for the US audience in: US Endocrinology 2014;10(1):44-52
+It is therefore vital that such programs are vigorously implemented throughout the world to avoid the looming crisis of obesity and associated disease.